kimsQ/rc/docs/about/translations.md

 group: about
 ---

-Community members have translated Ratchet plus's documentation into various languages.
+Community members have translated kimsQ RC's documentation into various languages.
 None are officially supported and they may not always be up to date.

 <ul>
 {% for language in site.data.translations %}